If you don’t relate to this song in some way, shape or form, we will probably never be friends.

 And everybody knows it’s a mutual agreement of, ‘You’re using me for this and I’m using you for this.
 Let’s call it.'”

 And part of the fun of it is, Angaleena says, is that each of their verses describes what their perfect guy would be in a fantasy world.

 If nothing else, it’s enjoyable to listen to because who hasn’t set around and dreamt one up with their girlfriends over a couple glasses of wine:

 “Our tastes show up because it’s like if I were to move back home, like in my verse, that would be my sugar daddy.
 And like, that would be their sugar daddy in their verse.

 So you get to see a little bit of our personality and what we like in boys.”

-The production is fun, they bring the sass, and while it’s a shallow sentiment about girls wanting to buy shit, the lighthearted lyrics are hilarious and you won’t be able to help but love it.
+The production is fun, they bring the sass, and while it’s a shallow sentiment about girls wanting to buy shit with other people’s money (the dream, honestly), the lighthearted lyrics are hilarious and you won’t be able to help but love it.

 The Pistol Annies ladies and gentlemen… you won’t find a song like this anywhere else:

 The ladies talk a little bit more about the song here: